ying17zi/LaTeX-Box/README.md

 # LaTeX-BoX
 ![LaTeX-BoX](https://raw.github.com/LaTeX-Box-Team/LaTeX-Box/master/doc/LaTeX-BoX.png)

-## Edits from main fork:

-Similar to the remove-vimserver and portable_lmk branches but with better directory handling.
-Running LatexErrors won't change your working directory anymore (neither cd nor lcd).
-Also added an option to save file on compilation.

 ## This plugin provides:
 - Background compilation using latexmk.
 - Completion for commands, environments, labels, bibtex entries, and inline maths.